On Galilean conformal bootstrap: Harmonic analysis

 \subsection{Harmonic analysis on GCA}

 As the group generated by GCA is not semi-simple, we cannot apply the formal harmonic analysis for conformal symmetry group.
 Here we just follow the discussion on the SYK model.
-We will focus on the case $\xi \neq 0$, as the $\xi=0$ case reduces simply to CFT$_1$.

 There are two independent Casimir operators $C_1$ and $C_2$ for 2d GCA.
 However, one can not define a Hilbert space which makes $C_{1}$ and $C_{2}$ Hermitian simultaneously.
 From the point of view of taking the non-relativistic limit, as we will discuss in section 3.4, ${C}_{2}$ comes from the difference between the holomorphic and the antiholomorphic quadratic Casimirs, and is not suppose to be Hermitian.
 To evade this obstacle, we introduce a quartic Casimir $C_{3}=C^2_2$, which is Hermitian together with $C_1$.
 In the following, we use $C_1$ and $C_3$ to do harmonic analysis.